kodeaffe/bekenntnis/README.md

 ## Usage

 - Visit the site in your browser at http://localhost:7878 . `7878` means `rust` when typing on the phone.
+- You will be rotated through the existing bekenntnisse, but can also add new ones.

 ### API